kiraware/PyBMKG/docs/how-to-guides.md

 poetry install --with docs
 ```

+Documentation is very important to make it easier for users to use
+a library.
+So writing documentation for changes to contributed code
-To run development mode you can use the following command:
+is very important.
+To run development mode you can use the following
+command:

 ```console
 poetry run mkdocs serve